zeinexhub/html-A2Z/README.md

 - Labels and Inputs

 > Labels and inputs are fundamental building blocks for creating forms in HTML.
 Labels provide descriptive text that tells users what information is expected in a corresponding input field.
 Input elements, on the other hand, are the interactive controls where users can enter data, such as text, numbers, dates, or make selections from options.
-They work together to create a user-friendly and accessible form experience.
+They work together to create a user-friendly and accessible form experience. [more >>](dev-notes/forms/labels_inputs/labels_inputs.md)

 - File Uploads